-Serzone is the name brand of a tablet form of nefazodone, a prescription medication used to reduce the psychological and physical symptoms of depression, anxiety, and related disorders.
+Serzone is the name brand of a tablet form of nefazodone.
+Serzone is a used to treat the symptoms of depression, anxiety, and related disorders.
 Available in dosages of 50 mg, 100 mg, 150mg, 200mg, and 250mg, Serzone is manufactured by Bristol-Myers Squibb Company.

 In 2001, worldwide sales of Serzone were $409 million.
 On May 19th, 2004 Bristol-Myers Squibb announced that due to declining sales, Serzone will no longer be sold in the U.S. after June 14th, 2004.
 Note that this action does not affect sales of generic versions of Serzone (nefazodone).

 The most common side effects reported with Serzone are sleepiness, dry mouth, nausea, dizziness, constipation, weakness, lightheadedness, problems with vision, and confusion.

 If you experience any of the following symptoms while taking Serzone, however, call your doctor or healthcare professional immediately - yellowing of the skin or whites of the eyes (jaundice); loss of appetite that lasts for several days or longer; abdominal (lower stomach) pain; unusually dark urine; or nausea.

 Patients who currently have liver problems or who were previously withdrawn from therapy with Serzone because of liver injury should not take Serzone.
 Also, you should not take Serzone if you are pregnant, plan to become pregnant or are breastfeeding a baby.